0xAskar/SeaportDocs/docs/SeaportFxns/Purchase.md

 ## A) Purchasing Existing Opensea Listings

-In order to purchase existing NFT listings through Seaport, there are true important steps.
+In order to purchase existing NFT listings through Seaport, there are a few important steps.

 ## Overview